Negros Occidental: Maricalum mining disaster (1982)

+The Negros Famine (1984)

+By the time Ferdinand Marcos' second term began, sugar had become a critical Philippine export, responsible for 27% of the county's total dollar earnings.
+With international sugar prices rising rapidly through the early 1970s, Marcos decided to put domestic and international sugar trading under government control, first through the Philippine Exchange Co.
+(Philex), and later through the Philippine Sugar Commission (Philsucom) and its trading arm, the National Sugar Trading Corporation (NASUTRA), which were both controlled by Marcos crony Roberto Benedicto.

+However, the international price of sugar eventually crashed.
+Quality of life and sugar production were intertwined, so lower production meant lower quality of life for thousands that relied on the industry for sustenance and financial stability.
+The NASUTRA monopoly forced many sugar planters into bankruptcy or deep in debt.
+In 1984, over 190,000 sugar workers lost their livelihood, and about a million sacadas and their families in Negros suffered in what would later become known as the "Negros Famine."
+The percentage of malnourished infants eventually went up to as high as 78%.
+Negros Occidental's problem with malnourished infants gained global prominence among the press in 1985, as they ran covers in both, local and international newspapers.

+The Escalante Massacre (1985)

+One of the infamous incidents of the Marcos dictatorship era was the September 20, 1985 Escalante massacre, in which government paramilitary forces gunned down peasant protesters engaged in a rally in commemoration of the 13th anniversary of the declaration of martial law.

+Creation and abolition of Negros del Norte

 Negros del Norte was created from Negros Occidental on January 3, 1986, but its creation was declared unconstitutional on July 11, 1986, and was immediately abolished on August 18, 1986.

-Post EDSA Revolution
+Post-EDSA Revolution

 Towards the end of 1987, after the successful overthrow of the Marcos regime, the overall economic situation started to show a positive upturn.
 The campaign for agricultural diversification had been gaining momentum, paving the way for more landowners to invest in prawn and fish farming, seafood catching, raising of livestock and high-value organic produce such as fruits and vegetables, as well as other cash crops.
 Investments' upswing became apparent by 1988.
-The participation of the industrial sector accelerated the consumer-led economic growth and development manifested with the increase in sales of consumer goods and by-products.
-Today, Negros Occidental remains one of the most progressive and largely developed Philippine provinces, in large due to the profits from the sugar industry, but also due to economic diversification in other fields.
+The participation of the industrial sector accelerated consumer-led economic growth and development manifested with the increase in sales of consumer goods and by-products.
+Today, Negros Occidental remains one of the most progressive and largely developed Philippine provinces, in large part due to profits from the sugar industry, but also due to economic diversification in other fields.
 Due to the vast population of Negros Occidental, it became the province with the most number of cities outside of the National Capital Region.